hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

   }
 }
 ```

-The above code example shows one of the most basic tests one can write.
-The AbstractTest is used to remove duplicate code from tests, so it provides access to a logger, the testContext, targetInstance HazelcastInstance etc.
+The above code example shows one of the most basic tests. `AbstractTest` is used to remove duplicate code from tests; so it provides access to a logger, `testContext`, `targetInstance` HazelcastInstance, etc.

-A simulator test class needs to be a public, non abstract class with a public no arg constructor.
+A Simulator test class needs to be a public, non-abstract class with a public no-arg constructor.

-The property file to start the test:
+Assume the property file to start the test is as follows:

 ```
 class=example.MyTest
 ```

-The main property that needs to be in the property file is the 'class' property which needs to point to the full classname.
+The main property that needs to be in the property file is the `class` property which needs to point to the full class name.

-Timestep methods (just like the other annotated methods) need to be public (due to the code generator) and are allowed to throw Throwable like a checked exceptions:
+Just like the other annotated methods, `Timestep` methods need to be public due to the code generator and they are allowed to throw `Throwable` like a checked exceptions:

 ```
   @TimeStep public void inc() throws Exception{
     counter.incrementAndGet();
   }
 ```

-Any Throwable, apart from the StopException, being thrown leads will lead to a Failure being reported.
+Any `Throwable`, apart from the `StopException`, that is being thrown will lead to a Failure to be reported.

 ### Adding properties

-Properties can be added to a test to make it easy to modify these properties from the outside.
-Properties must be public fields and can be primitives, wrappers around primities like java.lang.Long, enums, strings and classes.
+Properties can be added to a test to make it easy to modify them from the outside.
+Properties must be public fields and can be primitives, wrappers around primities like `java.lang.Long`, enums, strings and classes.
 Properties are case sensitive.

-In the below example the 'countersLength' property has been added and it defaults to 20.
+In the below example the `countersLength` property has been added and it defaults to 20.

 ```
 public class MyTest extends AbstractTest{
   public int countersLength = 20;